OfekShilon/optview2-cpython/README.md

 $ # You might need to `sudo apt-get build-dep python3` if you're missing needed packages.
 More info at https://devguide.python.org/setup/#install-dependencies
 $ export CC=clang
 $ export CFLAGS="-fsave-optimization-record -fdiagnostics-show-hotness"
-$ ./configure  --enable-optimizations --prefix=<your folder of choice>   # This enables pgo and lto
+$ ./configure  --enable-optimizations # This enables pgo and lto
 $ make
-$ make install  # Puts the cpython bin into into --prefix folder, eg for profiling.
-Not necessary for the html creation,
 $ ../optview2/opt-viewer.py -j10 --output-dir <your htmls folder> --source-dir . .

+# To actually install and use the built CPython you'd probably want to -
+$ ./configure  --enable-optimizations  --prefix=<your folder of choice>
+$ make install    # deploy to the --prefix folder
 ```

 Feel free to roam around and investigate.